-The exciting and rigorous Master of Music program at EWU is now offered with emphases in Performance, Music Education, Composition, Jazz Studies or Liberal Arts (customized).
-We welcome a diverse, local and international student population in the Music Department.
-The emphasis in Music Education is available with on-line and summer options and auditions are not required for this concentration.
-On-site students are invited to apply for a resident or non-resident Graduate Student Assistantship (GSA, NRGSA) that covers full tuition.
-If awarded, responsibilities will be assigned in relevant conducting, teaching or administrative roles.
-These usually awarded with stipends and/or scholarships of varying amounts.
-Please contact Dr. Jody Graves, Associate Professor of Piano at firstname.lastname@example.org for information on completing applications with the EWU Office of Graduate Studies, scholarship applications, GSA and NRGSA applications and auditions.
-Members of the Music Department faculty are leaders in their fields; for individual information about individual faculty members, follow this link to our faculty web page.
+The exciting and rigorous Master of Music program at EWU is available with emphases in Performance, Music Education, Composition, Jazz Studies, or Liberal Arts.
+We welcome students from regional, national and international populations.
+The emphasis in Music Education is also available with on-line and summer options, and performance auditions are not required for this concentration.
+Full time students who will be on campus may apply for a resident or non-resident Graduate Student Assistantship (GSA, NRGSA), which includes a tuition waiver and stipend.
+If awarded, responsibilities will be assigned in the relevant areas of teaching, assisting and or performance related activities as per the strengths of the candidate.
+Please contact Dr. Jody Graves, Graduate Program Director at email@example.com for information on completing applications with the EWU Office of Graduate Studies, music scholarship applications, GSA and NRGSA applications and performance auditions.
+Members of the EWU Music Department faculty are leaders in their fields, world-class performing artists, published researchers and composers.
+For detailed information about individual faculty members, follow this link to our faculty web page.

 View the desktop version of this page.